LondonTrustMedia/cs_training/_vpn/purpose.md

 * People inside your home network.
 * People on your business network (including I.T. staff and admins).
 * Your ISP (since they have the ability to monitor and modify any of your internet traffic).
-* People or agencies on your ISP's network.
+* People or agencies on your ISP's network (such as hackers).

 ### Why should I use a VPN service?